Eugene550/Smart-Cafeteria-Rating-System/README.md

 ```

 ## Notes
 - Always ensure the `smartcafeteria` environment is selected as the kernel in Jupyter Notebook or VS Code.
 - You can add VS Code integration later, but Jupyter Notebook is recommended for interactive testing.
 - When more survey data is collected, the FIS can be run on multiple reviews in batches.

+- Always ensure the `smartcafeteria` environment is selected as the kernel in Jupyter Notebook or VS Code.
+- You can add VS Code integration later, but Jupyter Notebook is recommended for interactive testing.
+- When more survey data is collected, the FIS can be run on multiple reviews in batches.